-St Joseph's primarily serves the Catholic parishes of Aylesbury.
-It also includes the other areas of Aylesbury town and surrounding villages such as Stone, Hartwell, Stoke Mandeville, Weston Turville and Aston Clinton.
+St Joseph's primarily serves the town of Aylesbury.
+It also includes surrounding villages such as Stone, Hartwell, Stoke Mandeville, Weston Turville and Aston Clinton.
+Catholics have priority in admission to our school but not all children who attend are Catholic.
+Who attends our school depends on the number of people applying under each admission criteria and this varies greatly year on year.